South Yorkshire Aircraft Museum (9 miles)

 Ilkley Toy Museum

-The many exhibits feature dolls, dolls houses, teddy bears, tin plate toys, lead figures and a selection of games together with wooden and paper toys.
-Dating from 350BC to the present day the exhibits include this 1940's English working model fairground.
+The many exhibits feature dolls, dolls houses, teddy bears, tin plate toys, lead figures and a selection of games together with wooden and paper toys dating from 350BC to the present day.
+Please note weekends only.

 The Manchester Museum (49 miles)